This page contains affiliate links. For more information please read my Disclosure Policy.

 Using this Red Pepper Aioli

-This particular red pepper aioli is something I’ll throw together for those wonderful dishes I know will benefit from the flavor.
+This is something I’ll throw together for those wonderful dishes I know will benefit from the flavor.
 A roasted fish or chicken, a thickener for a light pasta sauce.
 I’ll make it for that family bbq as a special addition to burgers.

 Plus, it’s good to know how to make in a pinch.
 So when you find yourself, like me, staring at the fridge in sweatpants, a sleeping baby upstairs and running to the store not an option, whipping up a quick aioli is no problem at all.

-I hope this inspires you to experiment in any case.
+I hope this inspires you to experiment.
 My husband and I have been enjoying this red pepper aioli on all sorts of sandwiches and dishes all week.
 It’s full of that slightly sweet, roasted red pepper flavor, with a bite from that garlic.
 It’s a good one, so I hope you try it!
 If you do don’t forget to tag me on instagram with a pic @theflourhandprint and #theflourhandprint!
 In the meantime, Happy Eating!

 Other Sauce Recipes you Might Enjoy